 - Cute Bruiser: Comes with being a buffalo naturally, but she's nimble enough to jump onto a moving train and fast enough to temporarily outspeed a flying Rainbow Dash while running.

 - Everyone Loves Blondes: One of the reasons for her popularity.

 - Indian Maiden: Just a calf but faster and just as strong as any of the other buffalo in her tribe.
 As for calming influence?
 She's the only dove in a tribe of hawks.

 - Meaningful Name: Strong enough to defeat Rainbow Dash, compassionate enough to see the settlers' point of view and attempt to find a solution without resorting to violence, and she's little.

-of the Buffalo tribe, he was quite angry at how the Apple-loosians planted apple trees over his tribe's stampeding grounds which had been theirs for a very long time.
-Eventually he, his tribe and the settler ponies learned the value of compromising.
+Voiced by: Scott McNeilnoteThe Leader of the Buffalo tribe.
+He's quite angry at how the Apple-loosians planted apple trees over his tribe's stampeding grounds, which had been theirs for a very long time.
+Eventually he, his tribe and the settler ponies learn the value of compromising.

 - Braids, Beads and Buckskins: The Buffalo tribe all wear eagle feathers, but as the leader, he gets to wear a huge headdress that makes him appear even bigger then he already is.